MS Stena Adventurer (2002)

-Stena Adventurer is a large roll-on/roll-off passenger (ro-pax) ferry operated by Stena Line on its Holyhead–Dublin route.
-She was launched in 2002 and entered service between Holyhead and Dublin the following year.
+Stena Adventurer is a roll-on/roll-off passenger (ro-pax) ferry operated by Stena Line on its Holyhead–Dublin route.
+She was launched in 2002 and entered service on the route the following year.
+Along with Stena Estrid, she is one of two Stena Line vessels serving the crossing.

-Stena Adventurer is one of two ships operated by Stena Line on the Holyhead–Dublin route.
-The second vessel, Stena Estrid, entered service in 2019, replacing the Stena Superfast X. Her former high-speed running mate, Stena Explorer, operated the now-defunct Holyhead–Dún Laoghaire route until 2015.
+Design and layout

-Stena Adventurer has served on the Irish Sea route from Holyhead–Dublin with numerous previous ferries, the first, Stena Seatrader.
-The Stena Seatrader was then replaced by the Stena Nordica.
-In 2015 the Stena Nordica was replaced by the Stena Superfast X.
+Stena Adventurer is designed to carry both passengers and freight.
+The vessel includes approximately 3,400 lane metres of vehicle space for cars and freight vehicles.
+Passenger accommodation is arranged on three decks, while vehicles are carried on five deck levels.

 Sister ship

 Stena Adventurer is the second of two identical ships built by Hyundai Heavy Industries, for Stena Line.
 Her sister ship is Stena Scandinavica which operates on Stena Line's Gothenburg–Kiel route.

 On board

-Stena Adventurer has two decks reserved for normal passenger vehicles and freight trailers.
-An additional vehicle deck can be seen from the outside of deck eight of the passenger accommodation, which is primarily used for hazardous goods vehicles.
-Her passenger accommodation comprises three decks.
+The ship has two decks reserved for standard passenger vehicles and freight trailers.
+An additional vehicle deck is primarily used for hazardous goods vehicles.
+Passenger accommodation is spread across three decks.